icedragon668/Restart/README.md

 ## 26 9 2019: Conditions and Functions
     was a bit sloppy tonight
-    in part because i didnt take the time to do these the way i'd like to do them
+    in part because i didn't take the time to do these the way i'd like to do them

     but that is no excuse